Pest control can cover rats, foxes, crows, rabbits ... Bruce Potts guides you through the options

 Similarly the big .220 Swift is an old one but still a good one, delivering a 50-gr bullet at 3,950fps for 1,732ft/lb.
 Whilst I like it, I have to say that a .22- 250 is more practical as more rifles are chambered in it.

-I like the odd calibres, but the reality is that a good .22LR will sort you for all your small game issues, a .17 HMR bridges the gap between small game and foxes (with the right ammo and at shorter ranges) while a good centrefire is really the best for foxes.
+A good .22LR will sort you for all your small game issues, a .17 HMR bridges the gap between small game and foxes (with the right ammo and at shorter ranges) while a good centrefire is really the best for foxes.
 Plus a .22 centrefire can double as a small species deer rifle with the right ammunition.

 I have missed out the .17 Rem, .17 Fireball and many .20 cal wildcats.
 However the ones I have detailed here are in the most common use.